intjelic/remofile/docs/design-decisions.rst

 -----------------------------------------
 This simpler concept jostles a bit with the traditions when transferring files and it has to do with file ownership, permissions and timestamps.
-In fact, those "details" who aren't always important are needed.
+In fact, those "details", who aren't always important, are needed.
 But since Remofile isn't using the server's underlying OS system users to authenticate clients (unlike FTP), what happens when a file is transferred, who owns it, what permissions it gets, and how about the